mortedecai/mini-processor/README.md

 The tests are automatically run via a GitHub Actions workflow on every push to a pull request in the repository.

 After the tests are complete, and automated coverage check is run.

 Normally the threshold would be set to 80% across the board, but for the purposes of this takehome project some file and package thresholds are set to 70% to allow for time constraints.

+On a successful set of test runs, a text coverage report is generated and posted as a step summary to the workflow.

 Additionally, the `docker-compose.yml` file is validated by attempting to bring the system up and then shut it down on each run.